 You must have wild hedgehogs currently visiting your garden.
-Some ideas of how to potentially encourage them in can be found here, http://hedgehoghelplinecymru.org.uk/create-hedgehog-street-help-in-your-garden/ as well as reading the BHPS leaflet, I would like a hedgehog for my garden.
+Some ideas of how to potentially encourage them in can be found here, Create a Hedgehog Friendly Garden as well as reading the BHPS leaflet, I would like a hedgehog for my garden.

 Despite popular belief, it’s not a good idea at all to take a hedgehog to, “the countryside.”
 We hear many people suggesting folks to that with a hedgehogs they have found, especially in towns.
 Taking a hedgehog from the environment it knows isn’t good and can potentially harm her, especially if it’s a nursing mother separated from her hoglets.
 “The countryside” does not necessarily support a hedgehog, there may not be any where you’re thinking and there will be a reason for that, for example, a badger sett.
 Hedgehogs prefer and do live in our parks and gardens.